DrDBanner/inmanage/readme.md

 If you have multiple instances running under the same base directory this script would need to get extended to handle multiple .env.inmange files and a kind of router to manage each instance individually and/or in one batch.

+## FAQ - Frequently asked questions

+### So, how does your script work on an existing installation?
+Does it start everything from scratch, does it delete something?

+Installation is the same; But you just do not install any new Invoice Ninja instance.
+You use the command-line switches for “backup” and “update” → [Commands](#commands)

+If you accidentially run the `clean_installation` or the `provisioned installation` process within an existing installation you get prompted, if you really really want to continue, since there’s already a folder.
+If you insist with YES here, the old folder gets renamed.
+So nothing gets deleted.

+### What about non-standard .env files or at least less common ones?
+Are the details copied over into the new .env?

+The `.env.provision` file is a template generated from a standard `.env`, but it has 2 extra added fields for creating databases.
+Once it has been processed this `.env.provision` file becomes a normal `.env` file and gets moved over into a new installation.
+It’s its only purpose -create new installations.
+So, in an existing environment it’s just nothing you need to take care of.
+But if you use it as a kickstarter for a new installation everything you put in there gets copied over -except the DB_ELEVATED_* fields.

+### I already have multiple cronjobs setup, does it still generate those?

+This script does not backup any cronjobs nor does it register new ones.
+It just gives you the exact minimum cronjob line you need after an initial install.

 ## Contribs

 The beloved Invoice Ninja